mschoeffel/DesignPattern/src/script/JavaQuestions.md

 ```

 ## <a name="q-12-4"></a> 12.4 What are the restrictions in using generic type that is declared in a class declaration?
+If a generic is declared as part of class declaration, it can be used any where a type can be used in a class
+- method (return type or argument), member variable etc. For Example: See how T is used as a
+parameter and return type in the class MyListGeneric.

 ## <a name="q-12-5"></a> 12.5 How can we restrict Generics to a subclass of particular class?
 Example:
 ```java